Bloody Sunday (1972): Artistic reaction

-Paul McCartney (who is of Irish descent) recorded the first song in response only two days after the incident.
-The single, entitled "Give Ireland Back to the Irish", expressed his views on the matter.
-This song was one of few McCartney released with Wings to be banned by the BBC.
+Paul McCartney, who is of Irish descent, and Wings recorded the first song in response only two days after the massacre.
+The single, entitled "Give Ireland Back to the Irish", was banned by the BBC for its political content.

+In March 1972, Irish traditional group Paddywagon released "Sunday Bloody Sunday", responding to the incident; it reached #1 in the Republic of Ireland.

 The 1972 John Lennon album Some Time in New York City features a song entitled "Sunday Bloody Sunday", inspired by the incident, as well as the song "The Luck of the Irish", which dealt more with the Irish conflict in general.
 Lennon, who was of Irish descent, also spoke at a protest in New York in support of the victims and families of Bloody Sunday.

 Irish poet Thomas Kinsella's 1972 poem Butcher's Dozen is a satirical and angry response to the Widgery Tribunal and the events of Bloody Sunday.

 Black Sabbath's Geezer Butler (also of Irish descent) wrote the lyrics to the Black Sabbath song "Sabbath Bloody Sabbath" on the album of the same name in 1973.
 Butler stated, "…the Sunday Bloody Sunday thing had just happened in Ireland, when the British troops opened fire on the Irish demonstrators… So I came up with the title 'Sabbath Bloody Sabbath', and sort of put it in how the band was feeling at the time, getting away from management, mixed with the state Ireland was in."

 The Roy Harper song "All Ireland" from the album Lifemask, written in the days following the incident, is critical of the military but takes a long-term view with regard to a solution.
 In Harper's book (The Passions of Great Fortune), his comment on the song ends "…there must always be some hope that the children of 'Bloody Sunday', on both sides, can grow into some wisdom".